Tech-Inspire-SL/TreeventX/REVENUE_MODEL.md

-# GatherFlow Revenue Model
+# TreeventX Revenue Model

 ## Overview
-GatherFlow is a ticketing and event management platform focused on generating sustainable revenue through **transaction fees on ticket sales**.
+TreeventX is a ticketing and event management platform focused on generating sustainable revenue through **transaction fees on ticket sales**.
 Simple, transparent, and scalable.

 ---